YatechDev/CI_PP1_Ninja_Ramen/README.md

 I have performed two validations:

-1. The Whole page showed errors and alerts related to imported CSS code from Font Awesome but showed no errors with my CSS.
+1. The Whole page showed errors and alerts related to imported CSS stylesheet from Font Awesome but showed no errors with my CSS.

 <details><summary>Whole Page</summary>